R3DRUN3/bitcoin-simplified/README.md

 This simplified Proof of Concept implementation of the Bitcoin architecture is for you!
 The goal of this project is to provide beginners with a basic overview of Bitcoin's key functionalities and technical primitives.

->Please note that this PoC is a simplified version and does not reflect the complete complexity of the actual Bitcoin system.
+>Please note that this PoC is an ultra simplified version and does not reflect the complete complexity of the actual Bitcoin system.
 >It serves as an educational tool to gain an introductory understanding of the key concepts involved.